How to Read PDFs in C# with IronOCR

 ' Perform OCR

 By narrowing down the area to be read, you can significantly enhance the reading efficiency.
-To achieve this, you can specify the precise region of the imported PDF that needs to be read.
-In the code example below, I have instructed IronOcr to focus solely on extracting the chapter number and title.
+To achieve this, specify the precise region of the imported PDF that needs to be read.
+In the code example below, IronOCR focuses solely on extracting the chapter number and title.
+This technique, similar to defining OCR regions for images, improves both speed and accuracy.

 using IronSoftware.Drawing;